Army Sgt. Grover Reports for Duty as USU's Newest Facility Dog

 |0

 This work, Army Sgt.
-Grover Reports for Duty as USU's Newest Facility Dog, by PO3 Brooks Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Grover Reports for Duty as USU's Newest Facility Dog, by Ian Neligh, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT